magdapoppins/euclids-algo/README.md

 By reversing the steps of the euclidian algorithm the gcd can be expressed as a sum of the two original numbers each multiplied by a positive or negative integer.
 The fact that the GDC can be expressed in this way is known as Bezout's identity.

+In a case that the GCD of two numbers would be 1, the numbers are so-called *coprimes*.
+This does not mean that they are prime numbers.

-In this project I attempt to vizualise this algorithm on a HTML canvas using plain JS.
+In this project I attempt to visualize this algorithm on a HTML canvas using plain JS.
 The JS code doesn't follow the actual recursive algorithm, but plainly increases a counter to find the largest possible sqare into which the are formed by the two parameters can be divided.
 The GCD is visualized as a red area within the rectangle formed by the two input params.